wiseman-timelord/NConvert-Batch/README.md

 ### NOTATION:
 - De-Confustion...
 Meaning 1: "Batch" - a `*.bat` Windows Batch file.
 Meaning 2: "Batch" - Repetitive actions done together in sequence.
 - If you want others among the ~500 possible formats, then you will need to manually edit the top of ".\launcher.py".
-- Thanks to, DeepSeek v2.5-v3 and GPT-4o and Claudev4, for assistance in programming.
+- Thanks to, DeepSeek v2.5-v3 and GPT-4o and Claudev4 and Grok and Qwen3-Max, for assistance in programming.
 - Thanks to [XnView Software](https://www.xnview.com/en/) for, creating and hosting, [NConvert](https://www.xnview.com/en/nconvert/), the binary behind my frontend.
 - NConvert-Batch is the Windows version of [NConvert-Bash](https://github.com/wiseman-timelord/NConvert-Bash).
+- A slideshow window for after conversion was attempted in, Qwen3-Max and Grok, but both failed, the idea was to temp copy converted files to `.\temp\preview`.

 ## DISCLAIMER:
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.